vocdoni/docs/docs/architecture/protocol/json-api.md

 # JSON API

-Most of the Vocdoni components expose or use a JSON API to communicate with other components of the system.
-This page defines a common standard which is the foundation to all APIs interactions.
+Most of the components described on the docs expose or use a JSON API to communicate with other components.
+This page defines the common standard which is the foundation to all APIs interactions.

 ## Request